paltalabs/reflector-challenge/README.md

 The Trustless Portfolio Manager is implemented as a Smart Contract on Soroban, designed to rebalance a DeFindex Vault based on predefined ratios.
 This manager's rebalance function can be triggered by a bot or any interested party in a trustless manner; one only needs a wallet with just enough XLM to cover gas fees.

+The Defindex Vault: We use a DeFindex vault configured wih two assets: XLM and XRP, each of the asset is configured with a very symple "HODL" Strategy, that just holds the asset on belhalf of the user, however this Strategy can be something more complex like a leveraged position or automated yield farming.

 When triggered, the function:
 1. Verifies the current asset prices on Reflector.
 2. Constructs a series of instructions to execute the rebalancing process.